Follow us on Twitter @ExasperatedEduc

 I'm afraid to go to my doctor because of what she will say to me about my weight and blood pressure.

 During quality review week, I suffer from lower back pain.
 During state exam month, I get headaches and diarrhea.
-In general, I don't have time to exercise or even to cook while the Sword of Damocles dangles over my head in the form of teacher ratings, school report card grades (that's right my school gets graded), letters to file, teaching observations and more.
+In general, I don't have time to exercise or even to cook while the Sword of Damocles dangles over my head in the form of teacher ratings, school report card grades (that's right my school gets graded), letters to file, teaching observations, quality review and more.
+Over the years, I've gone to school with a sprained ankle, a twisted knee, a bulging disc, laryngitis and colds of various levels of severity.
+Many, if not all, of my colleagues do the same.

 Friday, April 26, 2013